10up/safe-svg/readme.txt

     } );

 == Changelog ==

+= 1.8.0 =
+* Pull SVG dimensions from the width/height or viewbox attributes of the SVG.
+* Add the role="img" attribute to SVGs

 = 1.7.1 =
 * Updated underlying lib and added new filters for filtering allowed tags and attributes